couchbase/sync_gateway/README.md

 An attachment's body is stored in a Couchbase document whose ID is `att:` followed by the attachment metadata's `digest` property.
 (Attachments are therefore another content-addressable store, with a different namespace, and have the same benefit that a specific file will only ever be stored once no matter how many documents it's attached to.)

 An attachment document's body is _not_ JSON.
-It's simply the raw binary data of the attachment.
+It's simply the raw binary contents.
+The metadata of an attachment, such as name and MIME type, lives in the `_attachments` property of a revision that refers to it.

 ## Crazy Ideas